Skip to main content

 How many honors seminars are offered each semester?

 Typically 6-7 honors seminars are offered each semester.
 Each honors seminar is in an AXLE category, and we aim to offer one in each AXLE category each semester.
-The topics change and the courses are taught by different professors teach them each semester.
+The topics change and the courses are taught by different professors each semester.
 There is no set curriculum to the honors seminars, and topics change frequently.
 Sometimes, an honors seminar may be offered several years in a row.

 How many honors seminars do I have to take?